IvanDezaD/AutoTestsForAdsis/README.md

 cd AutoTestsForAdsis
 chmod +x *
 ./install.sh <path-to-tests-folder>
-now in order to view the help menu run (in tests folder):
+Now in order to view the help menu run (in tests folder):
 ./AutoTest.sh -h
 That should be it